Detecting Traces of Light-Quark Yukawa Couplings to the Higgs Boson in Fragmentation Products: Supplemental material

-where the coefficients $\Delta \sigma_{q,V}$ and $\Delta \sigma_{\bq, V}$ are defined as
+where the coefficients $\Delta \sigma_{q,V\!H}$ and $\Delta \sigma_{\bq, V\!H}$ are defined as

-These coefficients are readily evaluated by performing a numerical integral over the PDFs and coefficients, with numerical results collected in \tab{integrated_cross_sections}.
+Here $\Ecm$ is the hadronic center-of-mass energy, $\df \Phi \equiv \df Y_V \, \df Y_H \, \df p_T^V$ is the hard production phase space, and the PDFs are evaluated at fractions $x_{a,b}$ of the initial-state proton momenta carried by the $VH$ final state.
+These coefficient cross sections are readily evaluated by performing a numerical integral over phase space, with results collected in \tab{integrated_cross_sections}.
+For reference, we also include numerical results for the total unpolarized $VH$ cross section, which to leading order in perturbation theory takes the form

 We use the \texttt{PDF4LHC15\_nnlo\_100} PDF set~\cite{Butterworth:2015oua} and set the factorization scale to $\mu_F = Q$.
 Our electroweak inputs follow \refcite{Tanabashi:2018oca, Ebert:2020dfc}.
 We use the complete CKM matrix including offdiagonal entries.
-Analytic expressions for the required hard coefficient functions $C^{UU}_{qq'V}$ and $C_{qq'V}^{TU}$ are given in \refcite{paper2}.
-Note that for $V = Z$ we have $\Delta \sigma_{q,Z} = \Delta \sigma_{\bq, Z}$ by construction because we scaled out the Yukawa couplings and everything related to the target fragmentation process, leaving only the PDFs, so the $a \leftrightarrow b$ symmetry is restored.
+The relevant tree-level hard coefficients are given by

+where $p_a$ ($p_b$, $p_V$) is the momentum of the parton incoming along the direction of $h$ (the second incoming parton, the vector boson), $M_V$ is the mass of $V$, $c_H \propto M_V$ is the coupling of $V$ to the Higgs boson and $c_{L,R}$ are the couplings of $V$ to the currents $\bar{\psi}_{\bq'} \, \gamma^\mu P_{L,R} \, \psi_{q}$ in units of $\abs{e}$.
 To numerically assemble the signal prediction, one also requires --- in addition to the estimated DOPs quoted below --- the values of the quark Yukawa couplings at the reference scale $\mu = m_H$.
 These are obtained from the \MSbar{} quark masses at the input scale~\cite{Tanabashi:2018oca}, using for simplicity the leading-logarithmic renormalization group evolution of the quark Yukawa couplings and the strong coupling.
 The numerical values are given in \tab{yukawa_couplings}.
-We recall that we have scaled out the Yukawa couplings and DOPs from the $\Delta \sigma_{q,V}$ (which massively reduce the latter), and that at the same time the total semi-inclusive hadron production cross section is still larger than $\sigma_V$ by a factor of $n_h$, so there is nothing unphysical about individual asymmetry coefficients $\Delta \sigma_{q,V}$ being larger than the total $\sigma_V$.
+We recall that we have scaled out the DOPs and the Yukawa couplings from the $\Delta \sigma_{q,V\!H}$, and that at the same time the total semi-inclusive $VHh$ production cross section is still larger than $\sigma_{V\!H}$ by a factor of $\exv{n_h}$, so there is nothing unphysical about some individual asymmetry coefficients $\Delta \sigma_{q,V\!H}$ being larger than the total $\sigma_{V\!H}$.